- Mental Health»

 The First Al-Anon Step is: We admitted we were powerless over alcohol – that our lives had become unmanageable.

-This first step is very confusing to many new members of Alanon.
+I have been a member of Al-Anon for over 35 years and have learned that this first step is very confusing to many new members of Alanon.
 In particular, they are often confused about the statement that we are “powerless over alcohol.”
 After all, if you are a friend or relative of an alcoholic, you are not the ones with a drinking problem.
 You may not feel as if you are powerless over alcohol.
 You do not have a drinking problem, you have an alcoholic problem!

 One way to look at this part of the step is to change the word alcohol to alcoholic.
 Then, it may be easier to understand.
 You already know that you have been powerless over the alcoholic.
 Now, when you recite the First Step, you have a deeper understanding of what it means to be powerless over alcohol.
 We Alanon members are unable to control the amount of alcohol the alcoholic consumes.
-We are unable to control when they drink, what they drink or the effect that alcohol has on them.
+We are unable to control when they drink, what they drink, or the effect that alcohol has on them.
 We truly are powerless over alcohol.

 Once we realize what it means to be powerless over alcohol, and alcoholics, it is easy for us to admit our powerlessness.
 In fact, it is important to accept that we are powerless over other people, places and things.
 Once we realize and accept that, it brings us an incredible sense of relief.
 This is because many of us have spent our lives believing that we could solve this problem, if only we had tried harder.
 Once we accept that we are powerless, we realize we have let go of our guilt.